lgersman/pnpmkambrium/.changeset/short-deers-chew.md

   - `NPM_TOKEN` the token to use for publishing
   - `NPM_REGISTRY` the npm registroy to deploy tos

-- `pnpm kambrium-make packages/npm/` will build all npm packages
+- `make packages/npm/` will build all npm packages
-- `pnpm kambrium-make packages/npm/foo/` will build npm package `packages/npm/foo`
+- `make packages/npm/foo/` will build npm package `packages/npm/foo`

 - building a npm package results in a `/package/npm/[package]/build-info` file collecting some metadata about the builded package